EPIImperial/EPIImperial.github.io/index.md

 To support compliance with this policy, you are required to complete a [Plagiarism Awareness Course](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/masters-students/plagiarism-online/), developed by the Graduate School in conjunction with the Library.
 It aims to equip all Imperial postgraduate students with a working knowledge of the concept of plagiarism and how to avoid it.
 You should be auto-enrolled to this course; instructions for manual enrolment are also on the College website.

+### Generative AI for students
+Through lectures, practicals, tutorials and group-work, students who complete the MSc Epidemiology courses are expected to develop skills in research application, communication, critical thinking, creativity, and collaboration.
+To achieve this, you are challenged to think independently, to innovate and to co-produce solutions with peers.
+With recognition that the use of generative AI is widespread for many of the middle-range steps in a student’s learning, we encourage you to complete this course on use of Generative AI at Imperial.
+[An introduction to Generative AI for students] (https://bb.imperial.ac.uk/ultra/courses/_47241_1/cl/outline/ultra-course-self-enroll?legacyUrl=~2Fwebapps~2Fblackboard~2Fexecute~2FenrollCourse%3Fcourse_id%3D_47241_1%26context%3DCourse&legacyUrl=~2Fwebapps~2Fblackboard~2Fexecute~2FenrollCourse%3Fcourse_id%3D_47241_1%26context%3DCourse)

 ### Attributes and Aspirations (Recommended)